sdclibbery/pi-monitor/README.md

 x Authentication
 x Extract pages out to their own files
 * See logs of running bots
+ ! tradr dir not working on pi...
+  ?
+Can we set the cwd for the cron job?

 * Can run bot from a page
 const { spawn } = require('child_process');